rocLv/gitlab/doc/user/group/index.md

 NOTE:
 In GitLab 13.11 and above the group setting for delayed project removal is inherited by subgroups.
 As discussed in [Cascading settings](../../development/cascading_settings.md) inheritance can be overridden, unless enforced by an ancestor.

+NOTE:
+In GitLab 14.2 and above, new top-level groups will have this setting enabled by default if the interval period is configured.

 ## Prevent project forking outside group **(PREMIUM)**